App-Lobby/CO-Voice/README.md

 - Animations
 - Saving & Deleting Audios

+# Need Help ?
+I have written an article on this project and explained how to use AVFoundation in ios app .
+Take a look [here]()
 # Note
 Feel free to Contribute in this project and report an issue or a feature !
 Discuss with me about it via email(mdcode2021@gmail.com) or [linkedin](https://www.linkedin.com/in/my-pro-file/)